hashicorp/consul/plugin/hosts/README.md

    are used.
 * **INLINE** the hosts file contents inlined in Corefile.
 If there are any lines before fallthrough then all of them will be treated as the additional content for hosts file.
-The specified hosts file path will still be read but entries will be overrided.
+The specified hosts file path will still be read but entries will be overridden.
 * `ttl` change the DNS TTL of the records generated (forward and reverse).
-The default is 3600 seonds (1 hour).
+The default is 3600 seconds (1 hour).
 * `reload` change the period between each hostsfile reload.
 A time of zero seconds disable the feature.
 Examples of valid durations: "300ms", "1.5h" or "2h45m" are valid duration with units "ns" (nanosecond), "us" (or "µs" for microsecond), "ms" (millisecond), "s" (second), "m" (minute), "h" (hour).
 * `no_reverse` disable the automatic generation of the the `in-addr.arpa` or `ip6.arpa` entries for the hosts
 * `fallthrough` If zone matches and no record can be generated, pass request to the next plugin.